 During cross examination of the petitioner, the attorney was able to prove to the judge that the petitioner’s testimony was not believable.

-As a result the judge dismissed her case with prejudice.
-(G.H. v M.J.)
+As a result the judge dismissed the case with prejudice.
+(In re matter of M.J.)

 16. THREATS OF PHYSICAL HARM BECAUSE OF JEALOUSY